standardhealth/shr-cli/README.md

 |`filter`  |`boolean`|A value indicating whether to enable filtering.                                      |
 |`strategy`|`string` |The strategy for specification filtering (`"namespace"`, `"element"`, or `"hybrid"`).|
 |`target`  |`[]`     |An array of strings containing the names for what to filter.                         |

+# Primary Selection Strategy and Filter Strategy

+The options for the configuration file's `implementationGuide.primarySelectionStrategy` are described below.

+* The `"entry"` `strategy` for primary selection sets every entry as primary in the IG.
+* The `"namespace"` `strategy` for primary selection sets every entry found in the namespaces in the `primary` array as primary in the IG.
+* The `"hybrid"` `strategy` for primary selection sets every entry listed in the `primary` array or found in the namespaces in the `primary` array as primary in the IG.
+* If there is no `strategy` set in the `implementationGuide.primarySelectionStrategy`, the default operation is the `"entry"` `strategy`.

+The options for the configuration file's `implementationGuide.filterStrategy` are described below.

+* The `"element"` `strategy` for filtering will filter the specifications to only include the elements listed in the `target` array and their recursive dependencies.
+* The `"namespace"` `strategy` for filtering will filter the specifications to only include the elements included in the namespaces listed in the `target` array and their recursive dependencies.
+* The `"hybrid"` `strategy` for filtering will filter the specifications to only include the elements listed in the `target` array and included in the namespaces listed in the `target` array and their recursive dependencies.
+* If there is no `implementationGuide.filterStrategy` set, filtering will not occur.

 # License